What should you expect?

 - Relative rest / optimal loading

 > Partial loading or loading as tolerated: Instead of the well-known RICE or PRICE regime, the emphasis is now on optimal loading rather than resting.
 This helped to develop the recommendation acronym POLICE (Protection, Optimal Loading, and Ice, Compress, Elevate).
 Learn how you can protect your injured body part but at the same time load it safely.
-Evidence shows that this type of loading significantly reduced the time to heal and returning function.
+Evidence shows that this type of loading significantly reduced the time to heal and return function.